SamZorSec/Arilux_AL-LC0X/README.md

  - Store and reload the current active Filter in EEPROM/MQTT so the device comes back up correctly after reboot
  - Check if we can use a better way of debugging lines
  - Check travis and see if that still works (never worked with it...sorry)
- - Implement learning for the remote control.
-For example 5 seconds after startup or after a mqtt command?

 Tested with the [ESP8266 Wi-Fi chip][esp8266].